NorthernTempest/wandering-bastion/docs/cracked-facade/rule/lineage/human.md

 Traits:

 - Versatile Skill: After each long rest, choose one skill.
 Gain proficiency with that skill until the end of your next long rest.
 - Versatile Resilience: After each long rest, choose one ability score.
-You are proficient with saving throws made with that ability score until the end of your next long rest.
+You are proficient with saving throws with that ability until the end of your next long rest.
 - Versatile Talents: After each long rest, choose one feat that you qualify for.
 You have the abilities of that feat until the end of your next long rest.